-Two-hour training sessions for teachers on topics including: nutrition fundamentals, introducing new foods in the classroom, communicating with families about healthy eating, encouraging children to eat more fruits & vegetables;
+Training sessions for teachers on topics including: nutrition fundamentals, introducing new foods in the classroom, communicating with families about healthy eating, encouraging children to eat more fruits & vegetables;

 A review of your snack menu and development of a new, healthier snack menu, keeping in mind dietary limitations, budget, storage space and purchasing parameters;

 Development of a wellness policy specific to your early child care center;

 Development of a birthday party policy and classroom rewards policy;